bemebox/py-crud-keycloak-secured-api/README.md

 * [DELETE Delete Task](http://localhost:8081/api/tasks/{id})

 ### Test
-To run the unit tests, first check that the pytest library is installed, then run the python command.
+To run the unit tests, first check that the FastAPI, PyJWT, requests, python-dotenv and pytest libraries are installed, then run the python command:
 ```
 $pytest tests/
 ```